OctopusDeploy/docs/docs/octopus-rest-api/examples/create-azure-service-principal.md

 position: 20
 ---

-## Description

-These scripts provide an example of how to programatically create an Azure Service Principal account](/docs/infrastructure/deployment-targets/azure/index.md#azure-service-principal).
+This script provides an example of how to programmatically create an [Azure Service Principal account](/docs/infrastructure/deployment-targets/azure/index.md#azure-service-principal).

 ## Usage